Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 The data for this project has been taken from the Kaggle competition "Can you train an eye in the sky ?", DSTL UK.

 ### Explanation (Optional)
 Most images that we capture on phones are made of 3-Bands - red, green and blue (RGB).
 However satellite images have multiple bands.
-The data in this competition had 20 bands.
+The data in this competition had 20 bands divided into three categories.

-1. Panchromatic (Black and White) as well as RGB Bands.
+1. **GROUP I** : Panchromatic (Black and White) as well as RGB Bands.
 Often known as PRGB.
-2. M-Spectrum (A collection of 8 bands from Coastal Blue to Near-Infrared 2)
+2. **GROUP II** : M-Spectrum (A collection of 8 bands from Coastal Blue to Near-Infrared 2)
-3. A-Spectrum (A collection of 8 more bands)
+3. **GROUP III** : A-Spectrum (A collection of 8 more bands)

 ### Steps (Essential)
 1. Download all data from https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/data, after accepting all terms and conditions.